judasgutenberg/Arduino_I2C_Slave_With_Commands/README.md

 128: reboot slave

-129: return millis() value
+129: return millis() value of slave

-130: return millis() of last watchdog reboot
+130: return millis() of last watchdog reboot from slave

+131: return number of reboots since the slave booted

 20X: pet hardware watchdog - if this is implemented, the slave will reboot the master if it is not petted frequently enough.
 There are several pet-the-watchdog commands: